 They don’t need the newest gadget on the market or the best handbags just to be like everyone else.

-They don’t try to fit in because they know the key to happiness is being true to yourself.
+They don’t try to fit in or compare themselves to others, because they know the key to happiness is being true to yourself.

 Minimalist people don’t attach themselves to material possessions because they know it’s one way of taking their eye off what matters most, which is bettering themselves as a whole person.